Vegan Cheese: The Ultimate Guide to Vegan Cheese 2023

-Vegans love cheese, so it’s a real treat that there are countless animal-friendly, dairy-free, and delicious cheesy goods out there for us to eat.
-Not only is vegan cheese yummy, it’s also cholesterol-free and usually lower in fat than cheese made from the milk of cows, sheep, or goats.
-Best of all?
-Buying it doesn’t support the cruelty of the dairy industry.
+Do you love cheese?
+We do!
+So it’s a real treat that there are countless animal-friendly, dairy-free, and delicious cheesy goods out there for everyone to enjoy.
+Vegan cheese is not only yummy but also cholesterol-free and usually lower in fat than cheese made from the milk of mother cows, sheep, or goats.
+And best of all – buying vegan cheese doesn’t support the cruelty of the dairy industry.

-Here’s the ultimate rundown of the plant-based cheeses available in the UK.
-Whether you’re looking for sandwich slices, pizza cheese, or something suitable for a cheeseboard, you’ll be able to find an option for every occasion.
+Here’s the ultimate rundown of plant-based cheeses available in the UK.
+Whether you’re looking for sandwich slices, pizza cheese, or a wedge for a cheeseboard, you’ll find an option for every occasion.

-The unmistakable smoky taste of Applewood’s vegan cheeses make them a supermarket staple.
-They melt wonderfully, so use them to elevate toasties, pizzas, and pastas.
+The unmistakable smoky taste of Applewood’s vegan cheeses makes them a supermarket staple.
+They melt wonderfully, so use them to elevate toasties, pizzas, and pasta dishes.

-Small but mighty, Babybel’s plant-based mini cheese wheel is wrapped in a green version of its iconic wax, ready to be tossed in a lunchbox.
+Small but mighty, Babybel’s plant-based mini cheese wheel is wrapped in a green version of its iconic wax, ready to be tossed into a lunchbox.

-This rich and creamy vegan cheese spread is a delicious combo of garlic, parsley, and chives.
+This rich and creamy vegan cheese spread deliciously combines garlic, parsley, and chives.
 It’s perfect for spreading on crackers and bread or for adding to your favourite recipes.

 Cathedral City’s plant-based range offers the brand’s signature mature cheddar flavour with none of the cruelty to cows.
-It’s available in slices and blocks as well as grated, so you can bring vegan cheddar to any recipe.
+It’s available in slices and blocks as well as grated, so you can bring a cheddary taste to any recipe.

 • Cicioni